tonybaloney/tonybaloney.github.io/blog/why-isnt-python-async-more-popular.md

 In Python "An event loop runs in a thread (typically the main thread) and executes all callbacks and Tasks in its thread.
 While a Task is running in the event loop, no other Tasks can run in the same thread.
 When a Task executes an await expression, the running Task gets suspended, and the event loop executes the next Task."
 [1](https://docs.python.org/3/library/asyncio-dev.html#asyncio-multithreading)

 Going back to Will's comment __"Of course, that blocks the entire loop"__, he's talking about operations inside async functions which are blocking and therefore block the entire event loop.
-Since we covered in Problem 1, that's essentially everything except network calls and sleeping.
+Since we covered in Problem 1, that's practically everything except network calls and sleeping.

 With Python's GIL, it doesn't matter if you're running 1 thread or 10, the GIL will lock everything so that only 1 is operating at a time.